-By this I mean learning a new technology enough to implement it in a project.
+By this, I mean learning a new technology enough to implement it in a project.
 This is usually not an in-depth understanding but more of a means to an end implementation tactic.
 It’s extremely useful when working in an agile environment.

 Why “Learn on the Fly”

-As an aggressive opponent of standardized testing I have always believed that intellect is more powerful than knowledge.
-The key difference being that fact memorization (knowledge) means nothing without understanding (intelligence).
+As an aggressive opponent of standardized testing, I have always believed that intellect is more powerful than knowledge.
+The key difference is that fact memorization (knowledge) means nothing without understanding (intelligence).
 You can have all the facts in the world, but they are ultimately useless if how they are connected or work together is unclear.
-This the underlying idea behind learn on the fly.
+This is the underlying idea behind learn on the fly.
 It’s not about knowing exactly what everything is but learning enough to keep your project moving forward while understanding the basic functionality.

 Latest Isn’t Always Greatest

-As a developer with the rate that technology is evolving it’s incredibly valuable to be savvy to the newest tech.
+As a developer with the rate that technology is evolving, it’s incredibly valuable to be savvy to the newest tech.
 However, it can often feel impossible to keep up.
-The key is not to focus on learning ALL new technologies, but only on those relevant to your current projects.
+The key is not to focus on learning ALL new technologies but only on those relevant to your current projects.
 Often these latest releases will not be the best options due to stability, security, or compatibility issues.

 I’ve spent most of my professional time working in PHP, LAMP, and/or the WordPress framework.
 There are plenty of alternatives that I’ve explored including Rails and the MEAN stack and though some would argue these are superior or mandatory for successful web development it’s important to keep in mind that mastering one is always better than only being decent in all of them.
-And usually after a bit of research into a project it will become clear that the best solution is often a well established (usually older) technology.
+And usually, after a bit of research into a project it will become clear that the best solution is often a well-established (usually older) technology.

 A Look at Programming

 New programming frameworks/languages can be easily learned on the fly.
 The biggest barrier is learning to think like a programmer.
 This does not mean memorizing any particular language or syntax.
-Instead this is more about learning how to analyze a problem to find it’s root and come up with the most effective and efficient solution.
+Instead, this is more about learning how to analyze a problem to find its root and come up with the most effective and efficient solution.

 Once you master thinking like a programmer switching between languages/frameworks becomes infinitely easier.
-It’s becomes less about “what are you trying to do” and more focused on “how to accomplish your goal”.
+It becomes less about “what are you trying to do” and more focused on “how to accomplish your goal”.
 A competent developer who has a background mostly in PHP would have very little trouble adapting to work on a Python or Ruby project.
-And anyone with an understanding of MVC design and/or object oriented programming would have no problem jumping into a project in Django, Rails, or Objective-C. Whenever learning a new language I always prefer tutorials and walkthroughs over books.
+And anyone with an understanding of MVC design and/or object-oriented programming would have no problem jumping into a project in Django, Rails, or Objective-C. Whenever learning a new language I always prefer tutorials and walkthroughs over books.
 I believe you don’t truly learn something until you can teach someone else, and the easiest and quickest way to learn something is by getting your hands dirty.
 Resources I frequent are CodeAcademy, Udemy, and any of the official language guides and tutorials that can be found online.